thequietlife/web-hacking/assets/notes.md

-Starting is hard, sticking with something is harder.
+Starting is hard, for me sticking with something is even harder.
 There is so much information out there about bug bounty hunting.
 It can be overwhelming.
 I am following Bugcrowd's Bug Bounty 101 run by InsiderPhD.
 And committing to putting in time everyday.

 Day 1 homework - learning about computational thinking (decomposition, pattern recognition, loops, pattern generalization, algorithmn design)